Patricia Scotland: Attorney General

 On 28 June 2007, Scotland was appointed Attorney General by Prime Minister Gordon Brown.
 She was the first woman to hold the office since its foundation in 1315.

-During her time as Attorney General, Scotland continued to promote pro bono work by lawyers and created an international and Schools Pro Bono Committee which was responsible for co-ordinating pro bono work.
-She created the Pro Bono Awards and Pro Bono Heroes.
-She also created the Attorney General's Youth Network.

 She was the last Attorney General for England and Wales also to be the Attorney General for Northern Ireland before the devolution of justice powers to the Northern Ireland Assembly, and appointment of a separate Attorney General for Northern Ireland.
 She became instead Advocate General for Northern Ireland, the UK government's chief advisor on Northern Ireland law, for a brief period until Labour left office.

 Shadow Attorney General

 When Labour left government on 11 May 2010, Scotland became the Shadow Attorney General and was reappointed to that role by Ed Miliband when he appointed his first Shadow Cabinet in October 2010.

 In November 2012, she was appointed Prime Ministerial Trade Envoy to South Africa.

 Local government

 In December 2014, Scotland was elected as the Alderman for the ward of Bishopsgate in the City of London, having stood (in accordance with convention in the City) as an independent candidate.